 My favourite is Mindful Chef, because it offers such healthy meals.
-They are paleo-inspired, low G.I, using really high quality ingredients from high-level suppliers.
+They are paleo-inspired, low G.I, use really high quality ingredients from high-level suppliers.

 Finally, don’t forget to look after yourself by eating healthily throughout the day.

-Read our Health Snacks for Tired Mums post for a list of low sugar, low GI snacks that will keep you going all day without a blood sugar crash.
+Read my post on Health Snacks for Tired Mums post for a list of low sugar, low GI snacks that will keep you going all day without a blood sugar crash.

 There is nothing more delightful on a tired weekday evening than knowing getting dinner on the table is as simple as defrosting something you made earlier.

 Simply stick the ingredients in the slow cooker, set it and know it will be ready to serve that evening.

 Forget traipsing around a supermarket trying to ignore your low blood sugar pushing you to the confectionery aisle.

 Start doing your grocery shopping online.